taecontrol/moonguard-docs/docs/index.md

 - **Where can I buy a license for Larastats?** <br />
 In order to buy a license for this package you need to [sign up](https://larastats.com/register) and [subscribe](https://larastats.com/billing) to a plan related to Larastats.
 - **Is Filament mandatory to install in my Laravel project?** <br />
-No. We are developing Larastats in such a flexible way that you can develop your own interface with the strategy that you prefer.
+No. We are developing Larastats in such a flexible way that you can develop your own user interface with the strategy of your preference.
 - **Does this package needs to run migrations?** <br />
 Yes.
 Larastats includes several migrations to store data and function correctly, you can read about it in the Installation section.
 - **Why the developer team is so cool?** <br/>